Slovenský časopis pre pedagogické vedy / Slovak Journal for Educational Sciences

 • In the text, please refer to literature as follows: (T. Cummings, 2005, p.
 21) or (Broom, Brozman, 2009, p.
 33).

-• References should be gathered at the end of the article (not at the foot of each page).
+• References should be listed at the end of the article (not at the foot of each page).

 PAULÍNY, E. – RUŽIČKA, J. – ŠTOLC, J. 1998.
 Základy lingvistiky.
 Praha : Karolinum.
 179 s.
 ISBN 80-888421-57-X.